-A Chief Technology Officer (CTO) is the individual within an organization who oversees current technology and creates relevant policy.
+The Chief Technology Officer (CTO) is the individual within an organization who oversees the current technology and creates relevant policy.
 A CTO should have the business knowledge necessary to align technology-related decisions with the organization's goals.

-Specifics of the CTO's job vary from one organization to another.
-Here are a few typical items in a CTO job description:
+Specifics of the CTO's job responsibilities vary from one organization to another.
+The following are the typical standard requirements in a CTO job description:

 - Identify opportunities and risks for the business.

 - Participate in management decisions about corporate governance.